-28.5 million ton of rice for our Public Distribution System in 2008, our granaries are full.
+The growth drivers for this period were agriculture, services, manufacturing along with trade and construction.
+Hon'ble Members will agree with me that the real heroes of India's success story were our farmers.
+Through their hard work, they ensured "food security" for the country.
+With record procurement of 22.7 million tonnes of wheat and 28.5 million tonnes of rice for our Public Distribution System in 2008, our granaries are full.
 During this four year period, the annual growth rate of agriculture rose to 3.7 per cent.
-The production of foodgrains increased by about 10 million ton, each year to reach an all time high of over 230 million ton in 2007-08.
+The production of foodgrains increased by about 10 million tonnes each year to reach an all time high of over 230 million tonnes in 2007-08.
 Despite a high base, the outlook for 2008-09 is encouraging with the country receiving normal rainfall during the agricultural season.
 Manufacturing, registered as well as unregistered, recorded a growth of 9.5 per cent per annum in the period 2004-05 to 2007-08.
 Similarly, communication and construction sectors grew at the rate of 26 per cent and 13.5 per cent per annum, respectively.

 Though our growth is based largely on domestic efforts, foreign trade and capital inflows played a catalytic role.
 India's exports grew at an annual average growth rate of 26.4 per cent in US dollar terms during this period.
-Foreign trade increased from 23.7 per cent of GDP in 2003-04 to 35.5 per cent in 2007-08.
+Foreign trade increased from 23.7 per cent of GDP in 2003-04 to 35.5 per cent of GDP in 2007-08.
 The conscious policy to gradually integrate the Indian economy with the world, opened new opportunities for Indian corporates to build world scale plants and aim at global competitiveness.

 In order to maintain a high GDP growth rate on a sustained basis with price stability, the Indian economy had to face two inter-related macro-economic challenges.
 These relate to capital inflows and global inflation.
 Profitable investment opportunities generated by high GDP growth attract foreign capital.
-In 2007-08, capital inflows spurted to an unprecedented 9 per cent of GDP, far in excess of current account financing requirements leading to large accumulation of reserves and build up of pressure on prices.
+In 2007-08, capital inflows spurted to an unprecedented 9 per cent of GDP, far in excess of current account financing requirements leading to a large accumulation of reserves and build up of pressure on prices.

-During 2008-09, international prices of many essential commodities particularly fuel oils, food and edible oils and metals rose to alarming levels.
-To cite just one example, the price of crude oil which was US\$ 28 per barrel in 2003-04 shot up to US\$ 147 per barrel in 2008.
+12. During 2008-09, international prices of many essential commodities particularly fuel oils, food and edible oils and metals rose to alarming levels.
+To cite just one example, the price of crude oil which was US \$ 28 per barrel in 2003-04 shot up to US \$ 147 per barrel in 2008.
 The sharp rise in global inflation, even with a moderated pass-through, put pressure on domestic prices.
-The WPI\ headline inflation shot up to nearly 13 per cent in the first week of August 2008.
-To ease supply side constraints, Government took a series of fiscal and administrative measures, in concert with monetary policy measures by the Reserve Bank of India.
+The WPI headline inflation shot up to nearly 13 per cent in the first week of August 2008.
+To ease supply side constraints, Government took a series of fiscal and administrative measures, in concert with the monetary policy measures by the Reserve Bank of India.
 RBI raised the interest rates to mop up excess liquidity.
 This, in turn, had implications for the growth rate from the demand as well as supply side.
-These, along with easing of global price pressures, led to a decline in domestic prices with inflation rate falling to 4.4 per cent on 31 January 2009.
+These, along with easing of global price pressures, led to a decline in domestic prices with inflation rate falling to 4.4 per cent on January 31, 2009.
 We have weathered the crisis, but there is no room for complacency.